Shadow15510/Vecmat/README.md

 ### Presentation

 Vecmat is a librairie of vectorial and matricial manipulations.
-This librairie is oriented-object, so you can use `vector` and `matrix` like `list` or `str` objects.
+This librairie is oriented-object, so you can use `Vector` and `Matrix` like `list` or `str` objects.

+Last version (version 1.1) released on 25 of June.

 ### Licence